Rain Gauges – What They Are, How They Work, And The Different Types

 3. Weighing Precipitation Gauge

-A weighing precipitation gauge consists of receiving bucket mounted on a weighing device, usually a mechanical mechanism such as a spring.
+A weighing precipitation gauge consists of a receiving bucket mounted on a weighing device, usually a mechanical mechanism such as a spring.
 The rain accumulates in the container, and the increased weight compresses the springs.

 The weighing precipitation gauge has some advantages over the tipping bucket system, including the ability to capture and measure snow and other solid forms of precipitation.
 It is also better equipped to handle large downpours.